Understand the changing landscape of mental health

 - Professor Daniel Hermens

-Designed to be studied part time, this program is ideal for existing health professionals who are interested in developing their understanding and knowledge in emerging aspects of mental health and neuroscience.
+The Graduate Certificate of Mental Health and Neuroscience is designed to be studied part-time and is ideal for existing health professionals who want to develop their understanding and knowledge in emerging aspects of mental health and neuroscience.

-This program is also suitable as a pathway to higher degree research, or to the Master of Mental Health and Neuroscience (available 2021 subject to final approval).
+This program is also suitable as a pathway to higher degree research, or to the Graduate Diploma in Mental Health and Neuroscience.

 To be considered for admission, candidates would normally be required to hold an undergraduate degree (AQF Level 7), or equivalent, from a recognised higher education institution in a relevant discipline, as determined by the Program Coordinator.
 Examples of relevant disciplines include science, medical science, nursing, medicine, psychology, health science and pharmacy.

 USC ranked 101-200th out of 871 institutions worldwide*

 *2021 Times Higher Education Impact Rankings, United Nations' Sustainable Development Goals, Good Health and Wellbeing.

 - Successfully complete 48 units as outlined in the program structure